erikdubois/Ultimate-Linux-Mint-18-Mate/README.md

 3. Aureola Conky
 ---------------

 This is an exercise in writing conky configurations in lua syntax.
+Starting version 1.10 and later versions the new config file uses Lua syntax.

+Some of the aurora conky's have been ported to the new lua syntax.

 At https://github.com/erikdubois/Aureola you can check out these conky's.